vsbabu/cronicle/README.md

 At just about 1000 sloc (<700 for Java; rest for HTML), it is meeting my needs pretty well.
 Feel free to fork and use/change it.

-For screenshots of the simpleton UI, see below.
-This is the UI from the demo script that setups up jobs for you.
+For more screenshots of the simpleton UI, go to [Quick Demo](#quick-demo) section.
+This is the UI from the demo script that creates sample cron jobs for you and adds to cronicle for a trial run.

 ## Design